 Have you had your spouse or ex-spouse refused to allow you Visitation or possession of your children during that period at the court granted to you in temporary orders or a final decree of divorce?
 Were you upset, to say the least, but didn't exactly know how to proceed?
 Were there any remedies out there for a person like you who wrongfully had Visitation or position denied a few?
 What can be done to address this wrong and make sure it doesn't happen again?

 These are important questions for you to be able to have answered.
-As a parent, I understand how important it is to your relationship with your kids to be able to spend time with them.
+As a parent, I understand how important it is to your relationship with your kids to spend time with them.
 It could be that your most significant concern in a divorce scenario was that your relationship with your children would suffer.
-Not only did you and your attorney spend a great deal of time negotiating with your spouse during the divorce to come up with the most equitable possession and Visitation schedules possible but this was also a concern that kept you awake at night more than once.
+Not only did you and your attorney spend a great deal of time negotiating with your spouse during the divorce to come up with the most equitable possession and Visitation schedules possible, but this was also a concern that kept you awake at night more than once.
 You thought you had a good system set up for your divorce only to find out that you were denied possession more than one time for reasons that did not add up in your mind.

-Be prepared when entering into an enforcement case
+Be prepared when entering an enforcement case.

 The document that will be filed initially in your enforcement case is called a motion for enforcement of possession or access.
 You and your attorney will complete this document and file it with the court.
-However, let's assume a situation where you are choosing not to hire an attorney or have no ability to hire an attorney.
+However, let's assume a situation where you choose not to hire an attorney or have no ability to hire an attorney.
 In that case, I want to walk through the steps in a more detailed fashion for the rest of today's blog post.
-It may become redundant for those of you who will be hiring an attorney but at least at that stage, you will not be able to say that you do not understand something about the case.
-By reading today's blog post you will understand almost everything about the enforcement case.
+It may become redundant for those of you who will be hiring an attorney, but at least at that stage, you will not be able to say that you do not understand something about the case.
+By reading today's blog post, you will understand almost everything about the enforcement case.
 Certainly, you will understand more than just about anyone else who files an enforcement case in Texas.

 A civil case information sheet the details the parties to your case and the subject matter contained therein will need to be filed initially.
 This document will be filed with your motion for enforcement along with the filing fee.
 The clerk for your family court will post the filing fees for various types of cases online.
 You should look up these filing fees as well as the criteria for determining whether or not filing fees can be waived for you and your family.

 Enforcement cases are the type where a court date will need to be set sooner rather than later.
 You or your attorney would need to call the court coordinator for the OR judge to determine when a hearing can be set.
 Typically, an enforcement action requires that the judge sign an order to appear that will mandate your Co-parent to appear in court on a certain day and time.
 The judge will also need to set the motion you are filing for a hearing.
-If you are proceeding on your own you should write down everything the court coordinator or clerk has to say.
-These folks will not provide you with legal advice but they can provide you with basic information about the procedures and their particular court.
+If you are proceeding independently, you should write down everything the court coordinator or clerk has to say.
+These folks will not provide you with legal advice, but they can provide you with basic information about the procedures and their particular court.

 Filing your motion for enforcement and setting your case for a hearing

 As I mentioned a moment ago, you will need to set your motion for enforcement for a hearing.
-The court coordinator will give you instructions and how to set up a hearing depending on the County where your case is filed.
+The court coordinator will give you instructions on setting up a hearing depending on the County where your case is filed.
 Be aware that your case cannot be set for a hearing within 20 days of the date you file your motion for enforcement.
 The reason is that your Co-parent has at least this amount of time to be given notice of a hearing.
 In a situation where you are asking for a contempt remedy from the court, your Co-parent will have to have received at least 10 days' worth of notice before a hearing.

-The judge will sign your order to appear
+The judge will sign your order to appear.

 Along with your motion for enforcement to appear must be filed, as well.
 These documents should be filed concurrently and not one after the other.
-The judge will sign the order to appear and you can request copies for yourself and all the parties to your case.
+The judge will sign the order to appear, and you can request copies for yourself and all the parties to your case.
 Again, the clerk will keep the original in your file at the courthouse.
-Once you have filed in motion for enforcement, received a hearing date, and followed through with the steps of having an order appear signed you can then move forward to providing notice to your Co-parent of your motion having been filed.
+Once you have filed in motion for enforcement, received a hearing date, and followed through with the steps of having an order appears signed, you can then move forward to providing notice to your Co-parent of your motion having been filed.